 Purnima Dubey, PhD

-Assistant Professor of Pathology - Investigative Pathology, Cancer Biology, and Microbiology & Immunology
+Associate Professor of Pathology - Investigative Pathology, Cancer Biology, and Microbiology & Immunology

 Associate in Molecular Medicine; Director, Cell and Viral Vector Core Laboratory